-- · job level and responsibility,

-- · individual performance,

-- recent corporate performance, success in implementing corporate strategy and long-term goals and development

-of future strategies, and

-- the objective of targeting cash compensation at the company's desired percentile benchmark.
+- job level and responsibility, - individual performance, - recent corporate performance, success in implementing corporate strategy and long-term goals and development of future strategies, and - the objective of targeting cash compensation at the company's desired percentile benchmark.

-For 2004, the committee relied on two surveys: first, a survey of 739 industrial companies, including six companies also included in the peer group discussed under
+For 2005, the committee relied on two surveys: first, a survey of 372 industrial companies, including two companies also included in the peer group discussed under

-"Performance Graph," and a survey comprising twelve major oil and gas companies including five companies also included in the peer group.
+"Performance Graph," and a survey comprising 14 major oil and gas companies including five companies also included in the peer group.

 Cash Bonus.
-The annual cash bonus plan approved by the committee for 2004 for executive officers, including the named executive officers, has both quantitative and qualitative elements.
+The annual cash bonus plan approved by the committee for 2005 for executive officers, including the named executive officers, has both quantitative and qualitative elements.
 A target bonus was established for each executive officer.
 For corporate officers, including the named executive officers, one-third of the target bonus is based on attainment of a specified target level of a quantitative corporate performance measure, net income before interest and special items, one-third is based on attainment of specified business unit metrics and the remaining one-third is based on individual performance and other qualitative factors.

 The weightings were developed to provide for a quantifiable performance incentive, but also to permit discretion to adjust compensation to recognize individual performance.
 Payouts may range from 0% to 150% of each component of the target bonus, based on the percentage attainment of the corporate and business unit performance measures and, with respect to the individual performance component, the committee's determination of an appropriate amount.
-Cash compensation in excess of \$1 million to the named executive officers is not deductible for federal income tax purposes.

-In 2004, the company achieved 150% of the corporate performance goal.
-Achievement of business unit performance metrics in 2004 varied.
-The individual performance component was adjusted to result in total bonuses for executive officers averaging approximately 123% of target bonus levels.
+In 2005, the company achieved 150% of the corporate performance goal.
+Achievement of business unit performance metrics in 2005 varied.
+The individual performance component was adjusted to result in total bonuses for executive officers averaging approximately 129% of target bonus levels.
 This component of each individual's bonus was adjusted up or down from the average payout to reflect differences in performance among individuals.
-The Committee believes that the average 123% payout appropriately reflects continued improvement in the company's performance in 2004.
-Among the 2004 highlights were:
+The committee believes that the average 129% payout appropriately reflects continued improvement in the company's performance in 2005.
+Among the 2005 highlights were:

-- net income of \$977 million, the second highest in the company's history, - · increase in year-end proved reserves, - significant progress on development projects which will drive further production and reserve growth, - enhanced profitability and strong operational performance of refining and marketing operations, and - continued strengthening of the company's financial position, with the company's debt to capitalization ratio improving to 40.7%.
+- net income of \$1.24 billion, the highest in the company's history, - increase in year-end proved reserves and extension of the company's reserve life, - · continued progress on development projects which will drive further production and reserve growth, - strong operational and financial performance of marketing and refining operations, and - continued strengthening of the company's financial position, with the company's debt to capitalization ratio improving to 37.6%.